 For suppliers that won’t be handling sensitive data, certification to CMMC Level 1 specifies only 17 controls, while Level 2 specifies 63 controls.
 These levels should be straightforward to achieve for businesses that are self-attesting to NIST 800-171 compliance today.

 Suppliers that will handle CUI will need to be certified to CMMC Level 3 or higher.
-Level 3 includes all 110 NIST 800-171 controls, plus about 20 additional controls, making it comparable to the current DFARS guidance.
+Level 3 includes all 110 NIST 800-171 controls, plus 20 additional controls, making it comparable to the current DFARS guidance.

 CMMC levels 4 and 5 are intended to protect CUI pertaining to high-value assets from advanced persistent threats and nation state actors.
-These levels define more controls (156 and 171 respectively and processes; attaining them will entail a rigorous audit process.
+These levels define more controls (156 and 171 respectively and processes); attaining them will entail a rigorous audit process.

-That depends on your company’s role in the DIB, as well as its current cybersecurity maturity level.
+That depends on your company’s role in the DIB, as well as your current cybersecurity maturity level.
 CMMC Level 3 is equivalent to the current regulations and will be required to handle CUI.
 For example, suppliers that have a Section 7012 clause in their current contract will need to be CMMC Level 3 certified when those contracts are renewed.